 Hawa Mahal complex courtyard

 Goverdhan Nath Ji temple dates back to the year 1790.
 The temple is dedicated to Lord Krishna & Radha.
 Maharaja Sawai Pratap Singh commissioned this temple.
-The temple was constructed with Hawa Mahal, simultaneously.
-In a way, this temple is also associated with world famous Hawa Mahal.
+The temple was constructed with the Hawa Mahal, simultaneously.
+In a way, this temple is also associated with the world-famous Hawa Mahal.
 Since both these structures are interlinked, one of the exits of Hawa Mahal leads out through this temple complex.

 When I visited this temple, the sanctum was closed for the public.
 As is the tradition in most of the old & famous temples in Jaipur, there are fixed timings when one can have darshan of the idol.
 The temple is open for the public 7 times a day, each slot lasting for half an hour.
 I conversed with the caretaker of the temple, Mr. Pareek.
 He informed me that the temple is dedicated to Baal Krishna (Lord Krishna in the child form).
 At present, the temple has been leased out to kama based trust.
 Otherwise, it is managed by Devesthan Department (under the Rajasthan government).